-The boosting algorithm is an ensemble learning model, which as its final output gives the result obtained by a majority rule decision using the output of multiple weak classifiers.
-AdaBoost [10] is an outstanding boosting method, a conceptual diagram of AdaBoost is shown in Figure 1.
+AdaBoost [8] is an outstanding boosting method.
 In each iteration we select training data (TRD) from the set of misclassified data with high weights of over 50%, and then apply this data to a weak classifier in the consecutive iteration.
 After identifications are made by the weak classifier, the weights of the data are updated.
-After iterating the procedure sequentially, the final output is determined by majority rule decision of the multiple weak classifiers $M_1, M_2, \dots, M_i, \dots, M_L$ , when the checking data (CHD) is given to these models.
+After iterating the procedure sequentially, the final output is determined by majority rule decision of the multiple weak classifiers $M_1, M_2, \dots, M_i, \dots, M_L$, when the checking data (CHD) is given to these models.